IntroToZoom/ITZ/README.md

 <P></P>

 <H2>Current version - Download HTML (as Zip file), as a PDF, or a Word .docx file</H2>
-The PDF and Web pages were saved from the Word docx file.
+The PDF and Web page were saved from the Word docx file.
 <P>
 <UL>
 <LI><B>Download</B> as a Web page as ZIP file: <A HREF="ITZhtml-V.18.2-5-6-2020.zip">